ellieroy/loruki-website/README.md

 - CSS Grid

 ## Acknowledgements
-I followed the tutorial created by [https://www.youtube.com/watch?v=p0bGHP-PXD4](Traversy Media) in order to create this website.
+I followed the tutorial created by [Traversy Media](https://www.youtube.com/watch?v=p0bGHP-PXD4) in order to create this website.
 This helped me to learn CSS Grid and Flexbox, as well as CSS custom properties.
 Thanks for sharing!